|Construction is now complete!

 The Wiggle Neighborhood Green Corridor is a partnership of the SFPUC and San Francisco Municipal Transportation Agency (SFMTA), located along the iconic “Wiggle” bicycle route and the Lower Haight, Alamo Square and Duboce Park neighborhoods.

-This project will feature innovative green infrastructure technologies, which may include integration of permeable paving to naturally capture stormwater before it enters our combined sewer system.
+This project integrates traffic calming with innovative green infrastructure technologies to naturally capture stormwater before it enters our combined sewer system.
 Because the majority of the City’s surfaces are paved, stormwater has no place to go other than the sewer system.
 During heavy rains, this can overwhelm the system and result in neighborhood flooding.
 Phase 1 of the Wiggle at Oak and Fell Streets was completed in 2015 and includes rain gardens and permeable pavement.
 Phase 2 was completed in 2018 and includes rain garden bulb outs along the corridor to Church and Duboce.

-- Improved stormwater management and reduced localized flooding
+• Improves stormwater management and reduces localized flooding

-- Increased amount of landscaping in the right-of-way
+• Increased amount of landscaping in public space